 Once you’re In the world of smaller phone companies, things become extremely competitive very quickly.
 There are already a lot of phone companies which resell the Optus 3G and 4G network.
 Amaysim, Vaya, Bendigo Bank, OVO Mobile and so on.

 Coles Mobile prepaid plans, adds noise, a bit of heat and a small amount of incremental choice to the current deals on the market.
 But they do offer a couple of unique elements.
-A 10 day recharge will suit shopping mums.
-A $20 plan with unlimited voice and SMS and enough data for an average user is market leading.
+A $20 plan with unlimited voice and SMS and more than enough data for an average user is market leading.
+Getting that same plan for just $10 on the first recharge based on their current promo is even better.
 These inclusions are all the more impressive when you consider the quality of the offering.
 By essentially repainting the Optus facilities they want, Coles offers customers a doubly whammy.
 They blend the convenience of a retail recharge using the high street branding we know and trust of Coles – and get the experienced telco customer service and coverage of Optus.
 It’s a clever combination and it ties in well with Coles’ reputation for affordability.